geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

 file remaining largely unmodified.

-The statechart drawing changed quite a bit in an incremental fashion, with retreatment happening as the two books about statecharts in hand were consulted (Harel and Politi, 1998, "Modeling Reactive Systems With Statecharts : The Statemate Approach" and Horrocks, 1999, "Constructing the User Interface with Statecharts").
-Learning the graphics program used to draw the statechart, yEd, was also important, because it does not have a dedicated "statechart" menu of graphics drawing elements, but does have a menu of general "flowchart" drawing features and several menus that are close in application: UML and BPMN (Business Process Modeling Notation).
+The statechart drawing changed quite a bit in an incremental fashion, with refactoring happening as two books about statecharts on hand were consulted (Harel and Politi, 1998, "Modeling Reactive Systems With Statecharts: The Statemate Approach" and Horrocks, 1999, "Constructing the User Interface with Statecharts").
+Learning the graphics program used to draw the statechart, yEd, was also important. yEd does not have a dedicated "statechart" menu of graphics drawing elements, but does have a menu of general "flowchart" drawing features and several menus that are close in application: UML and BPMN (Business Process Modeling Notation).
 From these, an assortment of rounded rectangle, double-bordered rectangle, arrow, circle, and annotation drawing objects were used.
-This assortment could be made into a menu for statechart drawing, after the dust settles on the notation preferred -- some "invention" of new notation was done in the course of work on this project, but it remains essentially experimental.
-See the drawing and please express likes and dislikes.
+This assortment could be made into a menu for statechart drawing, after the dust settles on the notation preferred.
+Some invention of new notation was done in the course of work on this project.
+View the statechart drawing and please express likes and dislikes.

 Using statecharts brings to the forefront the "art of programming," where thinking in the abstract and imagination are important.
 You can